koloiyolo/log_server/readme.md

 * [ ] [poem](https://docs.rs/poem/latest/poem/)
 * [ ] [poem_openapi](https://docs.rs/poem-openapi/latest/poem_openapi/)

 I've chosen the topic of logs server because it requires handling quick data flow, usually from multiple sources, which is similar in a way to what I'll be doing in my future work.
-I've also some expertise in this topic due to my diploma project which was *Project and implementation of log management and device monitoring system* available [here](https://github.com/koloiyolo/engineering_thesis_django)
+I also have some expertise in this topic due to my diploma project which was *Project and implementation of log management and device monitoring system* available [here](https://github.com/koloiyolo/engineering_thesis_django)

 ## Current state